ci010/electron-vue-next/docs/index.md

 *I started to learn electron & vue by the great project [electron-vue](https://github.com/SimulatedGREG/electron-vue).
 This project is also inspired from it.*

-*Holpfully, you generally learn how to use rollup & its plugin API from this project* :)
+*Holpfully, you generally learn how to use esbuild & its plugin API from this project* :)

 ## Features

-- Electron 11
+- Electron 14
   - Follow the [security](https://www.electronjs.org/docs/tutorial/security) guide of electron, make renderer process a browser only environment
   - Using [electron-builder](https://github.com/electron-userland/electron-builder) to build
 - Empower [vue-next](https://github.com/vuejs/vue-next) and its eco-system